Stockholm Sweden Temple

 Dedication: 2–4 July 1985 by Gordon B. Hinckley

 Ordinance Rooms: Four ordinance rooms (stationary) and three sealing.

 Architecturally inspired by the local culture, the elegant Stockholm Sweden Temple stands among slender pines and bilberry sprigs on a beautifully wooded site in Västerhaninge, about 20 miles south of Stockholm.
-Sharing the temple site are a patron housing facility and the stake center of the Stockholm Sweden South Stake.
+Adjacent to the temple site are a patron and missionary housing facility, the stake center for the Stockholm Sweden South Stake, and the temple president's residence.
 The grounds are exceptionally handsome, featuring verdant landscaping, cobblestone pathways, and a charming rotunda.

-The Stockholm Sweden Temple was the first temple built in Scandinavia.
+The Stockholm Sweden Temple was the first temple built in the Nordic countries.